veerreshr/team-maker/README.md

 - User and Admin Authentication.
 - Creation of Teams.
 - Searching for Teams.
-- Colloboration with Teams.
+- Colloboration with Teams( Chat functionality ).
-- List of all events like hackathons, compititions(for now we only support few events).
+- List of all events like hackathons, competitions(for now we only support few events).
 - Custom addition of events by Admin.
 - Team and User Profiles.